dapr/proposals/20240917-BR-resiliency-error-code-retries.md

 - gRPC: from 1 to 16

 ### Setting Format
-Both the `httpStatusCodes` and `gRPCStatusCodes` fields are of type string and optional and can be set to a comma-separated list of error codes and/or ranges of error codes.
+Both the `httpStatusCodes` and `gRPCStatusCodes` fields are of type string and optional and can be set to a comma-separated list of status codes and/or ranges of status codes.
 The range must be in the format `<start>-<end>` (inclusive).
 Having more than one dash in the range is not allowed.

 ### Parsing the configuration

 The configuration values will be first parsed as comma-separated lists.
-Each entry in the list will be then parsed as a single error code or a range of error codes.
+Each entry in the list will be then parsed as a single status code or a range of status codes.
-For invalid entries, the error will be logged when the policy is first loaded and the entry will be ignored, this will not fail the entire policy or the application start.
+Invalid entries will be logged and the application will fail to start.

 Example: